DemocracyEarth/community./README.md

 **Hello future Ambassador!** We need your help to bring our message to the four corners of the world 🌎 and create a global movement that will redefine what democracy is in the 21st century!

-As an Ambassador, help us spread 📣 ideas of [Liquid Democracy](https://words.democracy.earth/frozen-in-the-past-no-more-the-promise-of-liquid-democracy-e2a067be18bc) into your hometown and start Democracy Earth meetups, so we can bring the community in and kickstart a debate about what kind of democracy we want in the internet age!
+As an Ambassador, you will help us spread 📣 ideas of [Liquid Democracy](https://words.democracy.earth/frozen-in-the-past-no-more-the-promise-of-liquid-democracy-e2a067be18bc) into your hometown and start Democracy Earth meetups, so we can bring the community in and kickstart a debate about what kind of democracy we want in the internet age!

 Our platform [Sovereign](https://vote.democracy.earth/) is in alpha, and still under development.
 Now, it's time to bring in the decision makers: those organizations, collectives and institutions that can significantly benefit by implementing liquid democracy practices in their own governance.